CodeSigils/webpack4-react16-setup/README.md

     new webpack.optimize.OccurrenceOrderPlugin(),
     /**
      * Use '.env' file for global var definitions, and store sensitive data.
-     * There is a '.env.sample' file in this repo, that must be renamed to
+     * There is a '.env.sample' file in this repo that must be renamed to
      * '.env'.
      * Read carefully: https://github.com/mrsteele/dotenv-webpack
      */